PORT AUSTRALIA

 1911-49

-Himatangi / COOLEBAR 479 gross tons.
+479 gross tons.
 Lbd: 150'3" x 30' x 8'7".
-Built by Ardrossan Drydock & Shipbuilding Co, for North Coast S N Co.
+Built as the Coolebar by Ardrossan Drydock & Shipbuilding Co, for North Coast S N Co, New South Wales.
+Serviced their Northern New South Wales rivers' trade to Sydney.
 Sold to Holm & Co., Wellington New Zealand and renamed Himatangi in 1929/30.
 1931 sold to Anchor Shipping & Foundry Co., Nelson New Zealand.
 1936 Sold to Wallarah Colliery of Sydney after being laid up in Wellington since 1931.
 Sold 1936 to Cam & Sons, Sydney.
 1938 sold to North Coast S N Co., Sydney and given original name again.
-1939 requisitioned by the Australian Government and named HMAS COOLEBAR for 1939-45 period.
+1939 requisitioned by the Australian Government and named HMAS Coolebar for 1939-45 period.
 Served as a minesweeper 1939 and as stores carrier 1944.
 1946 of the Australian Government.
 Sold 1948 to Fu Chan, of Canton and renamed East River.
 Sank at her moorings in Newcastle harbour, 29 September 1949.
 She was raised in pieces and finally broken up in 1958

 SAXONIA